 The Metropolitan Police were originally chosen to take control of the MFB but it was decided this would be too complicated and the Metropolitan Board of Works was given the responsibility.

-The headquarters for the MFB was at Southwark Training Centre and the Chief Officer lived in Winchester House, where our museum is located today.
+The headquarters for the MFB was at Southwark Training Centre and the Chief Officer lived in in the adjoining building, Winchester House.

 Horses were used to pull the engines and they were housed at the station with the firefighters.
 Sloping floors in fire stations allowed engines to move out more easily - this was called 'on the run', a term still used today.